(This policy is effective immediately subject to review after six months)

 Please note that all full-time tenure-track faculty are assigned a laptop for educational purposes and are placed on a 4-year replacement cycle.
 These purchases are the responsibility of IT.

-Computer Systems Consultant: Mike Behrll ext.
-3044 Director of Computer Operations: Suzie Worsfold ext.
-3043 Executive Director Learning Design & Technology: Barbra Kerns ext.
+Computer Systems Consultant: Austen Meeks ext.
+3044 Director of Networking, Comm & System Svcs: Rick Sander ext.
+3660 Deputy CIO * Executive Director Learning Design & Technology: Barbra Kerns ext.
 2332

 Peripheral Devices subject to the policy but not limited to: